-1. Cattle - treatin ng vaginal prolapses Background and issues Vaginal prolapses generally occur in heavily pregnant cows just before calving.
+Cattle - treating vaginal prolapses Background and issues Vaginal prolapses generally occur in heavily pregnant cows just before calving.
 While relatively common in sheep, vaginal prolapses are rare in cattle.
 Anecdotally there are some farmers who currently treat vaginal prolapses, however it is more common that a veterinarian would be called to treat them.
-Proposal consulted A competent person may treat a c ow's prolapsed vagi na. on (no. 7 in the 2019 discussion document) The owner or person in charge of the animal has responsibility to ensure that only competent people perform this procedure.
-Submitters' views on proposal as possible and therefore supporting organisations supported the proprocedure, animal advocacy and veterinarians.
-There was concern vaginal prolapses are very rare in the method of retention should be In general, there was agreement regarding the importance of the prolapse being treated as soon as possible and therefore support for a competent person to provide first aid.
+Proposal consulted A competent person may treat a cow's prolapsed vagina. on (no. 7 in the 2019 discussion document) The owner or person in charge of the animal has responsibility to ensure that only competent people perform this procedure.
+Submitters' views on proposal In general, there was agreement regarding the importance of the prolapse being treated as soon as possible and therefore support for a competent person to provide first aid.
 While industry organisations supported the proposal to allow competent non-veterinarians to perform the procedure, animal advocacy and veterinary groups thought that it should only be performed by veterinarians.
 There was concern regarding maintenance of competency due to the fact that vaginal prolapses are very rare in cattle, in comparison to sheep.
 Many submitters thought that the method of retention should be prescribed unless it became veterinarian only.
-There was strong support for the need for pain relief (i.e. appropriate anaesthesia and analgesia) to be required Final proposal (post consultation) A person who treats a vagina a. be competent; and al prolapse in a cattle beast must: b. use pain relief authorise the procedure. d by a veterinar ian f o or the purpose of the procedure, throughout The owner or person in charge of the cattle beast must not allow it to be treated except in accordance with the clauses above.
-A 'prolapse' is where an organ or r anatomical structure e falls out of its usua l position.
-Proposed penalty Category C (prosecutable regulatory offence which may result in a criminal conviction).
-A maximum \$3,000 fine for an individual or maximum \$15,000 fine for a body corporate for failing to use pain relief when treating a vaginal prolapse in a cow.
-Options analysis Option 1 - Default to vet only From May 2020, treating a cowveterinarian. r's prolapsed vagina a may only be law fully undertaken by a Option 2 - Regulate the procedure Regulate the procedure to spec undertaken (as above) with delaye Option assessment Option Effective Efficient Clear Equitable Table 1. ✓ х х 2. ✓ √ √ √ √ ✓ Analysis of options Option 1 - Default to veterinaria n-only against criteria This option would not be effective veterinarians to continue to treat vaginal prolapses in cattle.
-However, good animal welfare outcomes may be well served by a veterinarian treating cattle prolapses, because of the technical skill, experience and judgement required as cattle prolapses are reasonably rare (in comparison to prolapses in sheep).
+There was strong support for the need for pain relief (i.e. appropriate anaesthesia and analgesia) to be required under the regulation.
+Final proposal (post consultation) A person who treats a vagina a. be competent; and Il prolapse in a cattle beast must: b. use pain relief authorised the procedure. d by a veterinar ian f o or the purpose of the procedure, throughout A 'prolapse' is where an organ or anatomical structure e falls out of its usua l position.
+Proposed penalty Category C (prosecutable regula maximum \$3,000 fine for an individuse pain relief when treating a vag dual or maximum \$1 5,000 fine for a body criminal conviction).
+A corporate for failing to Options analysis Option 1 - Default to vet only From May 2020, treating a cow veterinarian. 's prolapsed vagina n may only be lawl fully undertaken by a Option 2 - Regulate the procedure Regulate the procedure to spec undertaken (as above) with delayer Option assessment Option Effective Efficient Clear Equitable Table 1. Х Х 2. ✓ 44 √ √ ✓ Analysis of options Option 1 - Default to veterinarian-only against criteria This option would not be effective as it would not provide a legal basis for competent non-veterinarians to continue to treat vaginal prolapses in cattle.
+However, good animal welfare outcomes may be well served by a veterinarian treating cattle prolapses, because of the technica skill, experience and judgement required as cattle prolapses are reasonably rare (in comparison to prolapses in sheep).
 There would be additional costs for cattle owners who have previously been carrying out the procedure themselves.
 There may also be practicality issues with ensuring animals are treated in a timely manner, if there isn't a veterinarian who can attend promptly.
-Q ~ There may be a lack of clarity about whether the procedure is a significant surgical procedure and therefore whether non-veterinarians can continue to treat cattle prolapses.
-Under this option, only Act offence welfare offending associated with options for low-level offending we health and welfare may increase a treating cattle prolap ould remain limited, a ses (as is currently t he case).
+There may be a lack of clarity about whether the procedure is a significant surgical procedure a therefore whether non-veterinarians can continue to treat cattle prolapses.
+Under this option, only Act offences and penalties would be available for the most seriou welfare offending associated with treating cattle prolapses (as is currently the case).
+Enfo options for low-level offending would remain limited, and lack of compliance and risks the health and welfare may increase as a result. he case).
 Enforcement